 In recent years, many MIMO terminal antennas have been proposed, e.g., [3]-[23].
-For the designs involving cellular bands above 1 GHz [3]-[9], low coupling and correlation can be more easily achieved across the antenna ports via space, angle or polarization diversities, due to the electrically larger chassis facilitating more resonant orthogonal radiation modes, i.e., characteristic modes (CMs) [9].
-In fact, high-end smartphones are already equipped with four-port MIMO antennas for higher LTE bands [24].
+For the designs above 1 GHz [3]-[9], low coupling and correlation can be more easily achieved across the antenna ports via space, angle or polarization diversities, due to the electrically larger chassis facilitating more resonant orthogonal radiation modes, i.e., characteristic modes (CMs) [9].
+In fact, high-end smartphones are equipped with four-port MIMO antennas for higher LTE bands.

 On the other hand, below 1 GHz, the largest dimension of the terminal chassis is typically less than half-wavelength ($\lambda_0/2$).
-This results in the chassis having only one resonant mode [10], [11] (often called fundamental dipole mode), which has a large bandwidth.
-Hence, early designs of two-port MIMO antennas often lead to either a narrowband solution for the second port, by avoiding the use of the wideband single resonant mode [10]-[12], or solutions that mainly excite the single-mode using both ports, which cause high coupling and correlation [17]-[20].
+This results in the chassis having only one resonant mode [10], [11] (often called fundamental chassis mode), which has a large bandwidth.
+Hence, early designs of two-port MIMO antennas often lead to either a narrowband solution for the second port, by avoiding the use of the wideband single resonant mode [10]-[12], or solutions that mainly excite the single-mode using both ports, which cause high coupling and correlation [17]-[20], [24].
+The latter approach may require additional isolation improvement techniques to meet system specific isolation requirements [24].
 In addition, the profile (thickness) of modern terminals is typically less than 10 mm, which is electrically very small for frequencies below 1 GHz.
-This requirement often necessitates larger offground clearance as a compromise to achieve acceptable bandwidth and MIMO performance.
+This requirement often necessitates larger off-ground clearance (typically ~15mm) as a tradeoff for acceptable bandwidth and MIMO performance.
+Because of the above fundamental challenges, MIMO terminal antennas for low LTE bands are so far confined to only twoport designs [10]-[23].